 The biggest question you always hear about Bean Boots is about what height to get, 6″ or 8″.
 My advice is simple, if you live in a place with lots of snow then get the 8″ boots.
 If you live in a city or in cold place that doesn’t get a ton of snow then go for the 6″ boots.
-I like to have a little height on my boots so I have the 8″ and I love them.
+I like to have a little height on my boots so I have the 8″ and I love them (as seen in these photos).

 Bean Boots come in a handful of different colors.
-I have them in the tan and navy color combo and just love them.
+I have them in the tan and navy color combo and have never questioned my color choice.
 I also really like the tan and brown color combo.
-If you get the 8″ boots then you have a few more color options with the addition of pink and navy.

 How to Style Bean Boots: